 This study has asked how we can make existing measures of iconicity even better, by critically evaluating and comparing two of the most promising behavioural measures of iconicity–iconicity ratings and guessing tasks.
 In comparing the two measures, we were able to get a better sense of the relative strengths and weaknesses of each.
-Our main finding is that the two measures are more informative when used together than when used in isolation.
+Our main finding is that the two measures are more informative when used together than when used alone.
 In isolation, it is difficult to determine the degree to which high iconicity ratings are driven by form-meaning associations versus structural markedness, and to have an objective sense of which ratings are “low” or “high”.
 In isolation, guesses provide only a narrow window into iconicity of a particular kind–strong, language-external associations.
-However, in combination ratings and guesses together can provide a picture of iconicity at different levels (both language internal and external), and in different degrees (low and high), while also uncovering how perceptions of iconicity are driven by both form-meaning associations and structural markedness.
+However in combination, ratings and guesses together provide a picture of iconicity of different types (language internal and external), and in different degrees (low and high), while also uncovering how perceptions of iconicity are driven by both form-meaning associations and structural markedness.
 As the empirical study of ideophones and iconicity is coming of age, it is critical to couple descriptive and theoretical work with quantification and reproducible methods.
 We hope the methods and findings presented here provide a foundation for future work to build on, as well as a pointer towards asking new questions about what iconicity does in language, and how it does it.

 6 Data Availability Statement